-Several symptoms can be seen as warning signs a seizure is about to occur.
-Knowing those symptoms and understanding what happens during an episode is important in terms of providing proper help and support.
+Several symptoms can be seen as warning signs a seizure is about to occur in your cat.
+Knowing those symptoms and understanding what happens during an episode is important in terms of providing your cat the proper help and support.

-The preictal (aura) phase occurs moments before the actual seizure and it lasts several seconds.
+Preictal (aura) State: The preictal (aura) phase occurs moments before the actual seizure and lasts several seconds.
 It is manifested with pacing, circle walking, yowling, and sometimes vomiting.

-Cats fall on their side and the characteristic twitching, shaking and convulsing begins.
+Seizure Phase: Cats fall on their side, and the characteristic twitching, shaking, and convulsing begin.
 Additional symptoms like feet paddling, jaw snapping, urinating, and defecating are possible but not necessarily present.

 This phase lasts between one and two minutes.
 If it lasts more than five minutes, seek immediate veterinary attention as there is a significant risk of permanent brain damage and death.

-The postictal state occurs just after the seizure.
+Postictal State: The postictal state occurs just after the seizure.
 Temporary paralysis and extreme confusion and orientation are expected in this phase.
-Cat people often say it seemed like their cats lost their vision.
-This is normal and occurs due to the confusion.
+Cat owners often say it seemed like their cats lost their vision.
+This is normal and occurs due to confusion.

 CBD oils help maintain normal nervous system function by promoting normal healthy brain activity and supporting normal nerve conduction and memory recall.

 In 2019, a group of researchers from the University of North Carolina School of Medicine demonstrated the CBD’s role in normalizing brain rhythms in mice with Angelman syndrome.
-The cannabidiol (CBD) may work similarly in cats with epilepsy.
+Cannabidiol (CBD) may work similarly in cats with epilepsy.

-Hemp CBD works by interacting with the endocannabinoid system (a system of cannabinoids and cannabinoid receptors) – ECS, thus regulating many body functions and maintaining a state of health.
+Hemp CBD works by interacting with the endocannabinoid system or ECS (a system of cannabinoids and cannabinoid receptors).
+The ECS is a regulator system responsible for managing many body functions (metabolism, appetite, sleep, pain, inflammation, mood, memory), thus maintaining a state of health and balance (homeostasis).